 The crashing waves create an ever-present haze that constantly hugs the jagged coastline.
 Purple and orange starfish cling to the rough rocks, presenting a colorful collection of sea life near the base of the monumental sea stacks.
 It’s hard to comprehend the enormity of the sea stacks until you’re standing right next to them.
 Ruby Beach also boasts a neat collection of wildlife including bald eagles, sea otters, and tidepools teeming with starfish and mussels.
 In addition to the incredible sea stacks and amazing wildlife, the abundance of stacked rocks makes Ruby Beach one of the best beaches in the Pacific Northwest!

 Highway 101 pretty much runs the perimeter of the peninsula, and is the main access route for most of the park’s main attractions.
 As such, you should strategically choose lodging somewhere in the middle of the main route to avoid spending an abundance of time in the car each day.
-For this reason, we selected the town of Forks as our home base for the week.
+For this reason, on our first visit to the peninsula, we selected the town of Forks as our home base for the week.
 Not only was the city made famous for its mention in Stephanie Meyer’s Twilight books, but it was the perfect location for exploring the peninsula.